1116211079-KotaToyoda/1116211079-KotaToyoda/README.md

 ## 2. Install Unity Editor (version 2022.3.49f1)

 Download this Unity Editor from Unity Hub.
-If same verison is not on the 'Official Release', jump to `archive` and find the same editor.
+If same verison is not on the `Official Release`, jump to `archive` and find the same editor.
 (Other versions will be available soon...)

 ## 3. Clone this repo

 Clone this repo.
-Then unzip 'unityEssential.zip'.
+Then unzip `unityEssential.zip`.
 The components are as follows.

 - Assests (this folder includes game objects, the C# scripts to handle this environment, etc.)
 - Packages
 - Usersettings
 - Projectsettings

-From Unity Hub, press 'Add' -> 'Add pprojects from disk' and select the 'unityEssential' folder.
+From Unity Hub, press `Add` -> `Add pprojects from disk` and select the `unityEssential` folder.

 There will be an error due to the loss of mlagent packages but ignore those and create a project.